All Students are expected to bring their own instrument.

 The afternoon classes will involve maintenance, technique, competition readiness and preparation, and playing for highland dancers.
 These classes will be grouped based on level of play and specific requests of the students.

-Click here to download the OSAS Pipe Tune Book.
-(New tunes coming soon for 2018!)
+Click here to download the OSAS 2018 Pipe Tune Book. *New tunes for 2018!*

 Recognizing the fact that pipe band performances and competitions are an integral part of our art form, the Ohio Scottish Arts School encourages its piping and drumming students to participate in the OSASPBA Pipe Band Championships.
 Involvement in this group activity builds team skills, pipe band skills, and increases personal growth and development in our art form.
 Students are divided into groups (bands).
 Each group has an appointed leader.
 That leader works with the group to organize a performance set.
 The bands play their performance piece in a relaxed and encouraging atmosphere on the last day of OSAS.
 The groups are judged by instructors and students.
 Once the score sheets are tabulated the OSASPBA Championship winners are announced.
 Below are photos of the annual winning Pipe Bands.